NikosAlexandris/rekx/docs/how_to/chunking_parameterisation.md

                                                ^ Dimensions: lat x time x lon x bnds * Cache: Size in bytes, Number of elements, Preemption strategy ranging in [0, 1]
 ```

+!!! info

+    Note, the reported reading times
+    are averages of repeated reads of the data in the memory
+    to ensure we are really retrieving data values!
+    Look for the `repetitions` parameter in `rekx inspect --help`.

 The output reports on dataset structure, chunking, compression levels,
 and the average time to read data over a geographic location.
 Analysing such results, can guide us in choosing an effective chunking shape
 and compression strategy in order to optimize our data structure.

+To get a machine readable output of such an analysis, `rekx` can write this out
+in a CSV file via the `--csv` option.

+!!! warning "Complete Me"

+    Complete documentation of this example!